alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Blue/green deployment maintains two instances of a system: one that is serving traffic (green), and another that is ready to serve traffic (blue).

-One downside is that this setup uses twice as many resources as a more “traditional” deployment.
+One downside is that this setup uses twice as many resources as a more "traditional" deployment.
 In this setup, you are effectively performing a before/after canary (discussed earlier).

 Both your evaluations and the metrics that compare the blue environment to the green environment should be tied to traffic control.
 This setup resembles an A/B canary, where the green environment is the control, the blue environment is the canary deployment, and the canary population is controlled by the amount of traffic sent to each.